 New Jack and The Stabbing of William "Hunter" Lane

-In 2004, Jacksonville, Florida, specifically the Radisson Riverwalk Hotel, was where a very inexperienced youngster called William "Hunter" Lane in front of a minuscule crowd of maybe 15 people learned that New Jack had a short fuse and paid dearly for it.
-New Jack says that he wasn’t even supposed to be on the show, but he was in town and helped a friend of his get his promotion off the ground.
+In 2004, Jacksonville, Florida, specifically the Radisson Riverwalk Hotel, was where a very inexperienced youngster called William "Hunter" Lane in front of a minuscule crowd of maybe 20 people learned that New Jack had a short fuse and paid dearly for it.
+New Jack says that he wasn’t even supposed to be on the show, but he was in town helping a friend of his get his promotion off the ground.

 He also states that Hunter Lane (going by the name Hunter Red) had no concept of the basic terminology anyone in the business would surely be familiar with.
-“Kayfabe,” “face,” and “heel” meant nothing to the unacquainted green worker hence indicating before even setting foot into the ring that he probably wasn’t a seasoned veteran.
+“Kayfabe,” “face,” and “heel” meant nothing to the hopelessly green worker.

 He continues, "So everybody got their camera phones, and video recorders and they were recording this s***, and I’m stabbing this motherf***er, nearly lost my godd*** mind."

-New Jack is eager to discredit reports that say he stabbed Lane 16 times proudly saying, "It was 9, I counted… alright?"
+New Jack is eager to discredit reports claiming he stabbed Lane 16 times proudly saying, "It was 9, I counted… alright?"

 New Jack continues, "They called the cops, and the guy that called the cops didn’t say, ‘I’m at a professional wrestling match, and a guy just got stabbed in the ring.’
 He said, ‘there’s a black guy with camo on who has a knife, and he just stabbed a white guy.’"

-It isn’t easy to understand what goes on in the mind of New Jack and to try to analyze the rationale for his behavior.
-Case and point, when asked what was going through his mind while he was stabbing Lane, he simply answers, "Kill Him!
+It isn’t easy to understand what goes through New Jack’s mind and trying to analyze the rationale for his behavior.
+Case and point, when asked what went through his mind while stabbing Lane, he simply answers with a straight face, "Kill Him!
 I was trying to kill him."

 “I wasn’t thinking about going to jail,” New Jack continued, “I was thinking about killing this motherf***er."